WoNoMute/wonomute.github.io/_interviews/maura-mcdonnell.md

 author: Joni Mok
 date: 2021-07-06 10:00:00 +0200
 image: /assets/interviews/mm_cover.jpg
 excerpt: <strong>Maura McDonnell</strong> is an Irish visual music artist, musician, educator and researcher who has been involved in visual music since 1997.
+In this article, we discuss some of her working methods and media in visual music.
 comments: true
 ---
 ## Visual Music - An interview with Maura McDonnell